-Auto Enrolment (AE) Shines Spotlight on Pension Coverage and Adequacy in Donegal
+Auto Enrolment (AE) shines spotlight on pension coverage and adequacy in Donegal

+The advent of the Auto Enrolment (AE) Retirement Savings System is one of the most significant and welcome developments in the pensions landscape for very many years.
 Regardless of what else Auto Enrolment (AE) achieves when it eventually becomes a reality, it has already succeeded in shining a spotlight on the pensions issue in Ireland and has generated unseen levels of interest in the topic with us in Donegal.
+It will be called ‘My Future Fund‘.

 We have seen an increased number of enquiries from employers in Letterkenny and Donegal in general, wishing to set up a pension arrangement for their employees or to make improvements to their existing arrangements.